denten-books/plain-text/1-metaphor.md

 The goal of direct manipulation was therefore to achieve a perfect correspondence between "representation" and the "object of interest."
-Shneiderman sites Gottfried Leibniz in reference to symbolic notation, which in theory should also "express the exact nature of a thing briefly and, as it were, picture it."
+Shneiderman cites Gottfried Leibniz in reference to symbolic notation, which in theory should also "express the exact nature of a thing briefly and, as it were, picture it."
 For Leibniz, the symbol, an exact and portable picture of an idea, could subsequently diminish the mental effort required for abstract